zchee/neovim-wiki/FAQ.md

 We don't anticipate any reason to deprecate Vimscript, which is a valuable [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for text-editing tasks.
 Also, maintaining a Vimscript front-end is less costly than a mass migration of the many existing Vimscript plugins.

 Porting from Vimscript to Lua just for the heck of it gains nothing.
 Neovim is emphatically a *fork of Vim* in order to leverage the work already spent on thousands of existing Vim plugins, while enabling *new* types of plugins and integrations.

+### I'm confused, I need more help...

+Join [the gitter room](https://gitter.im/neovim/neovim), someone will help you out (at least, someone usually does ;)).
+There's also an IRC chatroom (`#neovim` at freenode).

+#### Who is that `marvin` guy at gitter/IRC?
+He's *everywhere*!

+That's a bot that links the gitter and IRC rooms, the name of the real person talking is prefixed to whatever marvin relays.
+(The bot tends to break, so don't assume you are being listened to in both channels).